dbt-labs/docs.getdbt.com/website/docs/docs/cloud/manage-access/external-oauth.md

     - The **entity ID** on this page maps to the `external_oauth_issuer` field in the Snowflake config.
 2. Back on the list of endpoints, open the **OpenID Connect metadata document** in a new tab.
     - The **jwks_uri** field maps to the `external_oauth_jws_keys_url` field in Snowflake.
-3. Navigate to the resource server in previous steps
+3. Navigate to the resource server in previous steps.
     - The **Application ID URI** maps to teh `external_oauth_audience_list` field in Snowflake.
 4. Run the configurations.
 Be sure the admin who created the Microsoft apps is also a user in Snowflake or the configuration will fail.